 How To Easily Get Internal Transactions

-Blocknative has also introduced Simulation Platform, which makes opaque pending internal transactions visible to every Ethereum ecosystem participant.
+Blocknative has also introduced an Ethereum Simulation Platform, which makes opaque pending internal transactions visible to every ecosystem participant.
+And our ETH gas API allows you to execute as efficiently as possible with the pre-chain data you've gathered.

 If internal transactions are important to you and your Web3 project, then sign up for Blocknative and begin exploring Blocknative today.